speleolinux/uisic/README.md

 ## Miscellaneous Notes

 ### Build Issues

+Any commit to main triggers a github pages build.
+This is not needed.
+Also this build seems to try to use Jekyll even though I have a `.nojekyll` file in the main and gh-pages branches.

 If you have made commits and the CI has run the merge will not succeed as the gh-pages branch has been changed.
 You then need to do a `git pull -rebase`